MrFrazSultan/Squid-NP/README.md

 The SPI installer will do everything by itself.
 You will only be asked for your desired username and password for the first authorized proxy user.

-Use Port 443 Which is HTTPS Port
+Use Port 443 Which is HTTPS Port Or HTTP Port 80

 Originally Posted By Hidden Refuge